 “We are hopeful that a decision on the project [Robert Bank Terminal 2] will be made as quickly as possible.
 If Roberts Bank Terminal 2 is not built soon, there will be detrimental effects to the Canadian economy.
 For example, supply chain congestion experienced during the pandemic will likely become a regular occurrence, plus Canadian importers and exporters will likely need to ship goods via U.S. ports, increasing costs and reducing benefits to Canadians.”

-Inconveniently for the Port of Vancouver, their own “Container Traffic Report” indicates a decrease in full container volumes by 1.8% in 2021 compared to 2020.
+Inconveniently for the Port of Vancouver, their own “Container Traffic Report” indicates a decrease in full container volumes by 10.2% since August 2021.

-It is also important to note that export of empty containers increased by 54% - in 2021 980,000 containers leaving the Port of Vancouver were empty.
+It is also important to note that export of empty containers increased by 16% - as of August 2022, nearly 640,000 containers leaving the Port of Vancouver were empty.